grassroot72/SMAMP/README.md

 workers, and the other connects to the both application workers and DB workers.
 In SMAMP, the application broker acts as an ***application layer*** which dispatches the specific requests to the respective workers which provide specific microservices.
-The DB broker acts as an ***infrastructure layer*** which replays the requests from the microservices to SQL or NoSQL workers.
+The DB broker acts as an ***infrastructure layer*** which relays the requests from the microservices to the SQL or NoSQL workers.

 SMAMP aims to align with the **Domain-Driven Design** principle.
 In this PoC project, I use a "MM service" to simulate some functions in the Material Management Module